 Dudley Track & Field Day - May 12th This is information regarding the Kindergarten through 6th Grade Track and Field Day to be held on Monday, May 12th.
 The meet will start promptly at 9:00 AM.
 Please have your child to their first event by 8:45 AM.
 Students do NOT need to come to school (or check into their classroom) prior to 8:45 AM.
 As the schedule shows below, Kindergarten-3rd Grade students will complete their running events in the morning and their field events in the afternoon.
 4th-6th Grade students will complete their field events in the morning and their running events in the afternoon.
 The afternoon session will begin @ 12:45 p.m.
 If your child has an adult family or friend supervising him / her for the day, it will be their responsibility to get to each event on time.
 As you may notice, there is not a specific time that each event is scheduled to begin.
 The schedule is “rolling” which means once an event is finished, that grade level will then rotate to the next event.
 It is imperative that you pay attention to what event your child's specific grade level is participating in (or stay close to cheer on other classmates) in order to guarantee that your student arrives at their next event on time.
 Students are all bringing home a schedule of events today.
 This piece of paper will show each event that he / she signed up for, as well as where those events will be located around the track and field area.
 If you have any questions please email me at bryson.mahlberg@goswedes.org

-16 days ago, Gothenburg Public Schools
+about 1 month ago, Gothenburg Public Schools

 Dudley Track & Field Schedule 2025